School Science Lessons

 Carrageenans are mainly marine, as single cells or filaments, are used to make agar, dulse, nori, contain phycocyanin and phycoerythrin in chloroplasts.

-Gigartina atropurpurea is a giant marine kelp.
+(Gigartina atropurpurea) is a giant marine kelp.

-Gymnodinium species, causes red tide, "algal bloom".
+Gymnodinium, causes red tide, "algal bloom".

-Pyropia species is used for "nori".
-Japanese food
+Pyropia is used for "nori".
+Japanese food.

 9.5.0 Heterokontophyta